 Which SiteGround hosting plan is the best value?

-The StartUp plan is the least expensive SiteGround hosting plan – it costs less than $50 US per year, and allows you to host one web site.
+The StartUp plan is the least expensive SiteGround hosting plan – it costs about $80 US per year, and allows you to host one web site.
 This is a great plan for a single blog but does have limitations as discussed below.

 What are the differences between the SiteGround Hosting plans?